-- Provide details of the College and provide contact details - Explain what personal data is being collected and processed, and why - Explain the lawful basis for collecting data, which may include consent - Explain where we obtain data from - Provide details of how we store the data and who has access to it
+- Provide details of the College and provide contact details; - Explain what personal data is being collected and processed, and why; - Explain the lawful basis for collecting data, which may include consent; - Explain where we obtain data from; - Provide details of how we store the data and who has access to it; - List organisations who may need to share the data, and provide appropriate sharing agreements, for example with the Department for Education or the Office for Students; - Detail any data stored outside of the EU; - Provide details of who long the data is retained; - Provide details of the rights of the subject, how to exercise their rights, and details of who to complain to;

-- List organisations who may need to share the data, and provide appropriate sharing agreements, for example with the Department for Education or the Office for Students - Detail any data stored outside of the EU - Provide details of who long the data is retained - Provide details of your rights, who to exercise your rights, and details of who to complain to. - Consequences of not providing personal data (other than data requiring consent) - Details of any automated decision making
+- Consequences of not providing personal data (other than data requiring consent); - Details of any automated decision making.

-There will privacy notices for each group of people who provide the College with personal data.
-This includes students who apply to courses, student who enrol, staff who apply, staff who are employed, visitors and people who make enquiries by post, phone or email.
+There will be privacy notices for each group of people who provide the College with personal data.
+This includes students who apply to courses, students who enrol, staff who apply, staff who are employed, visitors and people who make enquiries by post, phone or email.